 How to support: Takeout only.
 Masks are required in-store.

 Ricky Ortiz started Tacos Rick-O Food Truck after being inspired by the bold street food flavors he enjoyed while growing up in Durango, Mexico.
-A brick and mortar location is coming soon to NoDa.
+A brick and mortar location is set for NoDa.

 Location: Check Ricky’s Instagram for weekly locations.

 Must-try item: Any of the tacos.
 Add your choice of chicken, chorizo, shrimp, or veggies.